Big-Bytez/cse110-fa21-group19/rules.md

 ## 6) Conflict Resolution Guidelines ##

 * All team members are responsible for resolving potential conflicts in the team.

-* Try solving conflicts as early and at the "lowest level" possible, in other words try discussing the problem with the team member(s) in question.
+* Try solving conflicts as early and at the "lowest level" possible.
+In other words, try discussing the problem with the team member(s) in question.
 If unsuccessful try talking to team leader, TA and, if the conflict has still not been resolved, the Professor.

 ## 7) Expectations of Faculty and TA’s ##

 1. Assign homeworks and other assignment with proper instructions and deadline.
 2. Give neccessary assitance to students during working hours.
 3. Help solving students' confliction with objective advices.

 ## 8) Team Signatures ##
-**(To be done)**